shivkumar98/OCP-Java-Examples/src/review_questions/chapter_3/attempt_1/README.md

 F. A runtime exception is thrown 🎃

-My answer: `D`, the list will be in descending order
+My answer: `D`, the list will be in descending order✅✅✅✅

 ## Question 16: